Jason White Speaker & Booking Information

 He won the 2003 Heisman Trophy; He has a statue in Oklahoma's Heisman Park

 In 2003, White had a breakout season, throwing for 3,846 yards and 40 touchdowns, which earned him the prestigious Heisman Trophy, awarded to the best player in college football.
 He became the fourth player in Oklahoma history to win the Heisman, solidifying his place among the school's all-time greats.
-White's ability to read defenses and make accurate throws under pressure made him a key figure in Oklahoma's high-powered offense, which was one of the most feared in the nation during his tenure.
+White also won the Davey O'Brien Award, given to the nation's top quarterback, and was a consensus All-American.
+His ability to read defenses and make accurate throws under pressure made him a key figure in Oklahoma's high-powered offense during his tenure.

 SIMILAR SPEAKERS